Contents

 For example, depth of field is an essential consideration for me.

-I’m not content shooting at smaller apertures because, in some cases, they don’t provide the visuals I want.
+I’m not content to shoot at smaller apertures because, in some cases, they don’t yield the visuals I want.

-Shooting a full-frame 50mm 1.4 will give a shallower depth of field than a 50mm (equivalent) 1.4 on a cropped sensor, such as on Fujifilm X-Series cameras.
+Shooting a full-frame 50mm 1.4 lens will give a shallower depth of field than a 50mm (equivalent) 1.4 lens on a cropped-sensor camera, such as Fujifilm X-Series cameras.

 However, I am willing to compromise on the trade-off between size, weight, and depth of field.